ez-org/ezno.de/docs/packages.md

 To enable fast-sync, set `TRUSTED_FASTSYNC=1`.
 This will download a recent pruned datadir snapshot from [prunednode.today](https://prunednode.today/) and start syncing from that instead of from scratch.

-This can get your node synced up 10-60 minutes (depending on how recent the snapshot is), but requires ⚠ **trusting** the distributor of the snapshot.
+This can get your node synced up 10-60 minutes, but requires ⚠ **trusting** the distributor of the snapshot.
 A malicious distributor could _feed you with invalid chain history and lead you to accept fake coins_.
 Please consider waiting some more for a full sync to avoid taking this risk.

 A fast-synced node [is not able](getting-started#pruning) to scan for historical wallet transactions and can therefore only be used with newly created wallets.